 In November 2021, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2021-10, Government Assistance (Topic 832): Disclosure by Business Entities about Government Assistance, which improves the transparency of government assistance received by requiring the disclosure of: (1) the types of government assistance received; (2) the accounting for such assistance; and (3) the effect of the assistance on an entity's financial statements.
-The guidance is effective for annual periods beginning after December 15, 2021, with early adoption permitted.
-Effective January 1, 2022, the Company early adopted ASU 2021-10 on a prospective basis.
+Effective January 1, 2022, the

+Company adopted ASU 2021-10 on a prospective basis.
 Please see Other Expense (Benefit) section of these Notes to Condensed Consolidated Financial Statements for government assistance received by the Company in 2021.

 In October 2021, the FASB issued ASU 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers.
 Under ASU 2021-08, an acquirer must recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
 The guidance is effective for interim and annual periods beginning after December 15, 2022, with early adoption permitted.
-Effective January 1, 2022, the Company early adopted ASU 2021-08 on a prospective basis.
+Effective January 1, 2022, the

+Company early adopted ASU 2021-08 on a prospective basis.
 The impact of adoption of this standard on the Company's consolidated financial statements was not material.